 And yes, you can do this with landscape-style images too.

-So hopefully you now have some more ideas on how to fit images into Instagram’s little square, the required resolutions, and what can be filled into the negative space that’s created when an image is fitted to the square.
+Hopefully, you now have some more ideas on how to fit images into Instagram’s little square, the required resolutions, and what can be filled into the negative space created when an image is fitted to the square.

 Do you have your own ideas for fitting images to the square format?
 Have you come up with your own way to deal with Instagram’s square format?
 I’d love to hear your take on things.